-- Apply core concepts and principles from mathematics, science, arts and humanities, social studies, English/language arts, health, mathematics, practical living, including physical education, to situations they will encounter throughout their lives; - o Become self-sufficient individuals; - Become responsible members of a family, work group or community as well as an effective participant in community service; - o Think and solve problems in school situations and in a variety of situations they will encounter in life; - Connect and integrate experiences and new knowledge from all subject matter fields with what students have previously learned and build on past learning experiences to acquire new information through various media sources - Increase student attendance rates; - Reduce dropout and retention rates; - Reduce physical and mental health barriers to learning; and - Be measured on the proportion of students who make a successful transition to work, postsecondary education and the military.
+- Apply core concepts and principles from mathematics, the sciences, the arts, the humanities, social studies, English/language arts, health, mathematics, practical living, including physical education, to situations they will encounter throughout their lives; - Become self-sufficient individuals; - Become responsible members of a family, work group or community as well as an effective participant in community service; - o Think and solve problems in school situations and in a variety of situations they will encounter in life; - Connect and integrate experiences and new knowledge from all subject matter fields with what students have previously learned and build on past learning experiences to acquire new information through various media sources; - Express their creative talents and interests in visual arts, music, dance, and dramatic arts. - Increase student attendance rates; - Reduce dropout and retention rates; - Reduce physical and mental health barriers to learning; and - Be measured on the proportion of students who make a successful transition to work, postsecondary education and the military.